altoxml/board/minutes/2018-11-29 ALTO Board Meeting Minutes.md

 fraktur and was at the initial meeting, assisted in a series of pilot projects using his open source [kraken]( https://github.com/mittagessen/kraken) system.
 The use of _kraken_ has been very effective, and the tests have been [published]( https://islamichistorycommons.org/mem/wp-content/uploads/sites/55/2017/11/UW-25-Savant-et-al.pdf), with similar results reported from a recent project with JSTOR.
-OpenITI is interested in a highly retrainable and customizable OCR platform and is working with the [SHARIAsource project]( https://ilsp.law.harvard.edu/shariasource/) of Harvard Law School on the creation of a digital text pipeline tool called _CorpusBuilder_.
+OpenITI is interested in a highly retrainable and customizable OCR platform, and is working with the [SHARIAsource project]( https://ilsp.law.harvard.edu/shariasource/) of Harvard Law School on the creation of a digital text pipeline tool called _CorpusBuilder_.